suchnsuch/Tangent/README.md

 # Tangent
 This is the monorepo for the [Tangent](https://www.tangentnotes.com) project.

-## Getting Started
-Run `npm ci` at the root level of the repository to install all dependencies across the monorepo.
+Pre-built binaries can be found [on the downloads page](https://www.tangentnotes.com/Download) and [on Flathub](https://flathub.org/apps/io.github.suchnsuch.Tangent).

 ## Modules
 There are multiple modules contained within this repo.